-The Beneshwar temple containing the most reverend Shiva Linga of the area is situated on a delta formed at the confluenced of Som and Mahi rivers, about one and a half km from Nawa Tapra village.
+The Beneshwar temple containing the most revered Shiva Linga of the area is situated on a delta formed at the confluence of Som and Mahi rivers, about one and a half km from Nawa Tapra village.
 Sabla is the nearest bus stand located at a distance of about 7 km from the temple on Udaipur-Banswara-Dungarpur bus route.
 Sabla is at a distance of 123 km from Udaipur, 53 km from Banswara,45 km from Dungarpur and 22 km from Aspur.
-The tribal in character, a fair at the temple is held during Magh shukla Ekadashi to Magh Shukla Purnima.
+Tribal in character, a fair at the temple is held during Magh shukla Ekadashi to Magh Shukla Purnima.
 Just near the Beneshwar temple is the Vishnu temple which was reportedly constructed in Samwat 1850 (1793A.D.).

 Deo Gaon is situated at a distance of 24 km from Dungarpur in the north-east.
 On the banks of Som river, there is an old and beautiful Shiva temple, Deo Somnath.
 The temple is believed to have been built sometime in the 12th century of Vikram Samwat.
 Built in white stone, the temple has imposing currants.
 It gives an impression of the antiquity.
 There are several inscriptions in the temple.

 The town of Dungarpur was founded in 1335 A.D.
 There are temples erected by Rawal Veer Singh, in the memory of Dungaria's widows.
 On the hill, there is also a small fortress where Maharawal Bijai Singh built a place called Bijaigarh, which overlooks a lake.
 In the east of the town, there is Udai Bilas Place, named after Udai Singh II, surrounded by hills and enclosed by a small lake.
 Dungarpur town presents a picturesque appearance.